 Thurrock Lease Extension - Your Legal Fees Calculator

-My mortgage lender is requesting several hundred pounds for their for a "deed of substituted security" for the lease extension for my flat in Thurrock...
-I can find no mention of this in my mortgage guide... is this a normal fee to pay?
+My mortgage lender requires several hundred pounds for their for a "deed of substituted security" for the lease extension for my flat in Thurrock...
+I can find no mention of this in my mortgage guide... is this a usual cost that they charge?

 I am currently negotiating a lease extension for my flat in Thurrock as it is coming up to the 80 year mark.
 As I understood it, if you extend your lease by the 90 years available, you pay a premium (£thousands) but the ground rent is reduced to a peppercorn.
 I am now told that I have to continue paying ground rent.
 I thought the major cost of a lease extension was to compensate the freeholder as they wouldn't be collecting ground rent anymore?